KTStephano/peaches-bot.docs/docs.markdown

 Sets a single database entry represented by id, key pair to be data.
 ID should be an int64 type whereas key should be a String type.

-Keep in mind that by default, all integer types are converted to floating point by the DB manager.
+Keep in mind that by default, all integer types are converted to floating point by the DB manager and time types are converted to string.
 For this reason, if you are trying to store something like an ID which is an int64, convert it to a string first.

+There are conversion functions `toInt64`, `toFloat64`, `toString`, `toTime` you can use for data you retrieve from the database.

 ### dbSetExpire id key data expireAfter